Alison Lapper: Early life

-Alison Lapper was born on 7 April 1965 in Burton upon Trent, Staffordshire.
+Alison Lapper was born on 7 April 1965 in Burton-on-Trent, Staffordshire.
 She was born without arms and with shortened legs, a condition called phocomelia.
 She was institutionalized in her infancy, and is still distant from her relatives.
 When she was fitted with artificial limbs, she felt that the aim was not to help her, but to make her look less disconcerting to others.
 She abandoned them, finding life far easier without external aids.

 She left Chailey Heritage School, Sussex, at the age of 17, and moved to London.
 She then attended the Queen Elizabeth's Foundation for Disabled People, in Banstead, Surrey until the age of 19, where she learned to drive.
 She completed both 'O' and 'A'-levels in art at Sutton College of Learning for Adults, before pre-foundation and foundation courses at Heatherley School of Fine Art.

 Lapper then moved to Brighton and studied in the Faculty of Art and Architecture at the University of Brighton, graduating with a first class honours degree in Fine Art in 1994.

 Career

 Lapper uses photography, digital imaging, and painting to, as she says, question physical normality and beauty, using herself as a subject.
 She is a member of the Association of Mouth and Foot Painting Artists of the World (AMFPA), having joined as a student member and receiving a full membership after her college graduation.
+The AMFPA required their artists to create Christmas cards to earn funding, so Lapper began her career making scenic, realistic landscape paintings.
+During her early college years many of her portraits depicted subjects that adhere to Western beauty standards.
+Over the course of her education she shifted her focus to portraying and exploring her own body as her subject instead.
 One particular influence is the sculpture Venus de Milo, due to the physical similarities between the idealised classical female statue and Lapper's own body.
 She has taken part in various British exhibitions, including in the Royal Festival Hall.
 In May 2003, Lapper was awarded an MBE for her services for art.

 After she had given birth to her son Parys in 2000, she created an installation of photographs of herself with him.
 Lapper and her son featured on the BBC television documentary Child of Our Time.
 In 2006, she published her book My Life in My Hands.

+After the death of her son, Parys, she worked in an exhibition called Lost in Parys where she painted various portraits of him.
+She also invited artists Marc Quinn and Rankin to contribute to the conversation.